-GLOBAL CONTEXT
+GIOBAL CONTEXT

-Globally, cities today occupy less than 3% of the total land, but generate 80% of the global economy (GDP)1, consume over 60% of global energy, are responsible for over 70% of greenhouse gas emissions, and generate over 70% of global waste.
-More than half (54%) of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
-By 2030, the urban population of developing countries is predicted to double, while the area covered by cities will likely triple in size.
-This growth in the global urban population will go hand in hand with persistent issues and urban challenges such as a change in family patterns, increased residency in informal settlements, difficulties in providing urban services, climate change, exclusion and rising inequality, insecurity, and an upsurge in international migration.
+Globally, cities today occupy less than 3% of the total land, but generate 70% of the global economy (GDP)1, consume over 60% of global energy, are responsible for over 70% of greenhouse gas emissions, and generate over 70% of global waste.2 More than 50% of the global population already live in cities, and this percentage is expected to grow to almost 60% by 2030.
+The majority (approximately 95%) of urban expansion in the next few decades will take place in developing countries, mainly in Asia and Africa.
+Urbanisation rates are high and many developing-country cities cannot keep up with the demand for housing and services.

 The pace of urbanisation and the possible impacts on natural resources (air, water, soil, flora and fauna) have given rise to growing concerns about urban development.
-As a result, the United Nations (UN)
+As a result, the United Nations (UN) sustainable development goals (SDGs) launched in January 2016 include an urban sustainable development goal, namely Goal 11 ('Making cities and human settlements inclusive, safe, resilient and sustainable').

-&lt;sup>1 Gross domestic product.
+1 Gross domestic product.

-&lt;sup>2 See https://habitat3.org/the-new-urban-agenda.
+2 See https://habitat3.org/the-new-urban-agenda.